teomormi/Web-App-Project-TIW-Moretti-Mormile-RIA/README.md

 # Web-App-Project-TIW-Moretti-Mormile-RIA
 Final project for the course **"Informatic Technologies for the Web"** at Politecnico di Milano (2021/2022).
+This is the Rich Internet Application (RIA) version that contains also Javascript code on the client side.

 ## Group components:
 - Moretti Lorenzo ([@Lomoretti](https://github.com/Lomoretti))